modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-9-sect-3.md

 “For the clearest analysis of the conceptual principles of quantum mechanics we are indebted to Bohr who, in particular, applied the concept of complementarity to interpret the validity of the quantum-mechanical laws.
 The uncertainty relations alone afford an instance of how in quantum mechanics the exact knowledge of one variable can exclude the exact knowledge of another.
 This complementary relationship between different aspects of one and the same physical process is indeed characteristic for the whole structure of quantum mechanics.
 I had just mentioned that, for example, the determination of energetic relations excludes the detailed description of spacetime processes.”

-(4). **Discourse** presented by de Broglie when he received the Physics Nobel Prize (excerpts from his Nobel Lecture *The Wave Nature of the Electron*).
+### (4).
+DISCOURSE presented by de Broglie when he received the 1929 Physics Nobel Prize (excerpts from his Nobel Lecture *The Wave Nature of the Electron*).

 …..

 “For a long time physicists had been wondering whether light was composed of small, rapidly moving corpuscles.
 This idea was put forward by the philosophers of antiquity and upheld by Newton in the 18th century.
 After Thomas Young’s discovery of interference phenomena and following the admirable work of Augustin Fresnel, the hypothesis of a granular structure of light was entirely abandoned and the wave theory unanimously adopted.”…...
 “Experiment also yielded decisive proof in favour of an atomic constitution of electricity; the concept of the electricity corpuscle owes its appearance to Sir J. J. Thomson and you will all be familiar with H. A. Lorentz’s use of it in his theory of electrons.”

 “Some thirty years ago, physics was hence divided into two: firstly the physics of matter based on the concept of corpuscles and atoms which were supposed to obey Newton’s classical laws of mechanics, and secondly radiation physics based on the concept of wave propagation in a hypothetical continuous medium, i.e. the light ether or electromagnetic ether.” … “By an intuition of his genius Planck realized the way of avoiding it: instead of assuming, in common with the classical wave theory, that a light source emits its radiation continuously, it had to be assumed on the contrary that it emits equal and finite quantities, quanta.
 The energy of each quantum has, moreover, a value proportional to the frequency v of the radiation.
-It is equal to hv, h being a universal constant since referred to as Planck’s constant.”
+It is equal to $hv$, $h$ being a universal constant since referred to as Planck’s constant.”

 “The success of Planck’s ideas entailed serious consequences.
 If light is emitted as quanta, ought it not, once emitted, to have a granular structure?
 The existence of radiation quanta thus implies the corpuscular concept of light. “….
 “It must therefore be assumed that traditional dynamics, even as modified by Einstein’s theory of relativity, is incapable of accounting for motion on a very small scale.”